AFDWang/Hetu-Galvatron/docs/source/2_installation/installation.md

 ### Installation from Source Code

-To install the latest version of OpenBox from the source code, run the following commands:
+To install the latest version of Galvatron from the source code, run the following commands:

 ``` shell
 git clone https://github.com/PKU-DAIR/Hetu-Galvatron.git